The School Day

 Please mark the register (Scholar pack) promptly at 9.00 so that any absences can be followed up.
 It should be marked again immediately after lunchtime.
 Where children are in a different teaching group, care should be taken to ensure that all children are given their mark in the correct register.

-Monday Mr Brabant
+Monday morning by Mr Brabant

-Tuesday Mrs Buchanan
+Tuesday afternoon by Mrs Buchanan

-Wednesday Father Andrew
+Wednesday morning by Father Andrew or Reverend Hannah

-In the case of a more serious injury parents must be informed.
+In the case of a more serious injury, parents must be informed.
 A file is kept by the phone of all contact numbers, for when Mrs Barker is out of the office.

 Medication in School